d-smith/double-cross-region-library/README.md

 # Double Cross-Region Replication

+Note: This functionality is now pretty much obsolete with DDB global tables.
+Hurray!

 Placeholder - will add additional docs.
 For now know this is the DynamoDB cross region replication library modified for multimaster database usage with a hard coded conflict resoution strategy.
 Roadmap